asktechsupport/help/testlab/PNPT/lab/PNPT-USER-PC/PNPT-USER-PC-Config.md

-[Find useful AD variables here](https://github.com/asktechsupport/help/blob/main/posh/reusablepowershell/usefulVariables.md)
+[Find useful AD variables here](https://github.com/asktechsupport/help/blob/main/posh/reusablepowershell/usefulVariables.md) [x] Tested and working in the authors lab environment.
 > [!WARNING]
 > Run the scripts in order, errors occur when you run as a single script without reboots.
 ## Run Script 001: Configure IP and rename machine(s)